 VyprVPN supports Ubuntu in the same way most mainstream VPNs do: OpenVPN.
 You won’t find a dedicated custom app to download, but setup is still pretty straightforward with quick terminal installation instructions and a network manager script for fast connecting and disconnecting.
 Note that the VyprVPN free trial doesn’t apply to Ubuntu or Linux users since it’s tied to the custom software available for other platforms.

 StrongVPN‘s main features are all centered around tough encryption and excellent privacy practices, enough to keep you safe in the most hostile of online environments.
-The service’s network includes a few hundred nodes in 45 different cities, enough to provide location variety while ensuring quality connections and reliable uptimes.
-These pair well with StrongVPN’s zero traffic logging policy, 24/7 technical support, and 2048-bit encryption on all connections.
+The service’s network includes 650+ nodes in over 20 countries worldwide, enough to provide location variety while ensuring quality connections and reliable uptimes.
+These pair well with StrongVPN’s zero traffic logging policy, 24/7 technical support, and 256-bit encryption on all connections.